- Cohorts begin in the summer II session. Application deadline for summer II is October 1.

 - At least two courses in behavioral sciences (psychology, sociology, anthropology, etc.)

-* Both Human Anatomy and Human Physiology must be completed within five years prior to the application deadline.
+- Any completed prerequisites must be completed within 10 years prior to the application deadline.

-** Advanced Placement (AP) credit will not be accepted
+- Advanced Placement (AP) credit and International Baccalaureate (IB) credit will not be accepted in place of prerequisites.

 - Three letters of recommendation: